The big fella.

 Here’s the creed.

-In Jesus we have a crystal clear image of God.
-And so if other people or ideas are subtly smuggled into the conversation, we have a muddying of those waters.
-When the focus is taken off Jesus as our final and decisive image of God, the water pollutes.
+In Jesus Christ we have a crystal clear image of God.
+And so when the focus is taken off Jesus as our final and decisive image of God, the water pollutes.

 And here’s my issue.
 Some people I meet legitimately see God a heck of a lot like Santa.
 And I’m not just talking about kids.
 There are adults I know that have bought into an image of God that is really just Santa in disguise.
 Sounds stupid.
 But it’s true.